 No CIT obligation usually arises for the demerged entity or its shareholders as long as an organized part of the business is transferred to the receiving entity and, in a division by separation, an organized part of the business remains in the company being demerged and an organized part of the business is transferred to the receiving entity.
 This does not apply where the main purpose of the demerger is to evade or avoid tax.
 In addition, the demerger is not tax-free if the acquiring entity has less than 10 percent of the shares of the company being demerged and/or the cash is distributed.
-The amendments to the CIT Act that came into force as of 1 January 2017 introduced a presumption that where demerger was not carried out for valid business reasons, it should be deemed as executed with the main objective (or one of the main objectives) of avoiding or evading taxation.
+Where the demerger is not carried out for valid business reasons, it should be deemed as executed with the main objective (or one of the main objectives) of avoiding or evading taxation.

 Generally, a demerger should not be subject to VAT.
 Any increase in share capital is subject to PCC at the rate of 0.5 percent.
-Whether the increase of the share capital covered by assets that were previously taxed in the demerging entity is subject to 0.5 percent PCC should be analyzed case-by-case.
+Whether the increase of the share capital covered by assets that were previously taxed in the demerging entity is subject to 0.5 percent PCC should be analyzed on a case-by-case basis.

 Contribution in kind

 The contribution in kind of a business or an organized part of a business in exchange for shares is not subject to corporate tax at the time of contribution.
-As of 1 January 2018, the tax neutrality of such events depends having on valid business justification.
+The tax-neutrality of such events depends on having valid business justification.
 A contribution of assets (including shares) is regarded as a taxable disposal.
 The contributor is regarded as having received proceeds equal to the value of contribution determined in the articles of association or another document of a similar nature.
 However, if the value of contribution is lower than the market value of contributed shares or the value is not indicated in the above documents, the income would be equal to the market value of the contribution performed.